 What does it cost for my child to play?

 Monthly fees.
-For all teams 14U and below, the monthly fee of $230 per month will be paid out every four weeks.
-The fee includes the cost of the batting cages, coaches, and field practice times.
+For all teams there is a Season Fee, paid in either one payment in full or 3 payments.
+The fee includes the cost of the batting cages, coaches, league fees, tournaments, and field practice times.

 Each player will be responsible for purchasing a uniform consisting of a hat and game jerseys.
-Uniforms are in addition to the monthly fees.
-Practice jerseys can be purchased separately.
+Uniforms are in addition to the Season Fee.
+Practice jerseys can be purchased separately and are optional.

-All fees will be run via credit or debit card on our secure authorize.net account.
-Authorize.net provides the highest level of encryption and security available.
-At the beginning of the season we will ask that you submit a $50 deposit via credit or debit card through a secured transaction.
-Submission of this fee implies that you understand this card will be used to make future Team Dinger payments as they are due.
-The card that you use to make this deposit will be encrypted and kept on file to run all recurring monthly fees, tournament fees and league fees.
+All fees will be run via credit or debit card on our secure account.
+Our Merchant Processor provides the highest level of encryption and security available.
+At the beginning of the season we will ask that you submit a credit or debit card.
+This card will be used to make future Team Dinger payments as they are due.
+The card that you use will be encrypted and kept on file to run all recurring monthly fees and uniform payments.
 If you receive a new or updated card during the season, please promptly provide the card information directly to Chad Moeller.